nielsberglund/nielsblogsource/_drafts/sql-server-2019--java-null-handling-take-two.md

 **Figure 4:** *Result of T-SQL Average Calculation*

 We see in *Figure 4* how the result of the average calculation, (outlined in red), differs from the Java calculation.
-The question is why this is, it was the same data in both calculations?
+The question is why this is; it was the same data in both calculations?
 Well, was it; we see in *Figure 4* the highlighted part at the top: "Null value is eliminated ...".
 So what happens is that for certain operations SQL Server eliminates null values, as SQL Server treats nulls as unknown.

-As the Java language extension converts nulls we need to handle it in our Java code.
+As the Java language extension converts nulls, we need to handle it in our Java code.

 #### Input Nulls